 When flying into Alaska, chances are you will land in Anchorage.
 The city is Alaska’s largest town and the main hub for any Alaska travel.
 While many visitors tend to leave right away for Denali or Kenai National park, the city has plenty to offer for a day visit.
 We listed what we thought were the top things to do in Anchorage Alaska.

-Things to Do in Anchorage Alaska
+Best Things to Do in Anchorage Alaska

 Anchorage is the gateway to some of the top attractions in Alaska: from the mountains of Denali, the wilderness of Kenai, and places like Talkeetna and Chugach.
-It’s worth planning to spend a day in Alaska’s main city and if you wonder why, here are the top things to do in Anchorage.
+It’s worth planning to spend a day in Alaska’s main city, and if you wonder why, here are the top things to do in Anchorage.

-Anchorage Native Heritage Center
+Alaska Native Heritage Center

-If you are looking to buy some Alaska homemade products, make sure to include shopping time in Anchorage.
+If you are looking to buy some Alaska homemade products, include shopping time in Anchorage.
 From traditional Alaska Native art to local treats, you will find it all.

 Anchorage City Tours